(soo GAM ma dex)

 Routine reversal of rocuronium-induced blockade (off-label use): Infants, Children, and Adolescents (off-label use): Limited data available: IV: 2 mg/kg as a single dose (Plaud 2009).

 Dosing: Renal Impairment

-Mild to moderate impairment: No dosage adjustment necessary.
+CrCl 30 to 80 mL/minute: No dosage adjustment necessary.
 After administration of up to 4 mg/kg of sugammadex and at least 24 hours has elapsed, a neuromuscular blocking agent (ie, rocuronium 0.6 mg/kg or vecuronium 0.1 mg/kg) may be readministered if necessary.
 If sooner readministration of a neuromuscular blocking agent is required, rocuronium 1.2 mg/kg may be administered (no dosing recommended for vecuronium).

 Dialysis: Use is not recommended.